fieldtensor/code-samples/README.md

 file format suitable for our WebGL project.
 The project had to run on mobile phones over slow cellular connections, so the model file format was implemented in binary and highly optimized to reduce file size.
-Examples of optimized included:
+Examples of optimizations included:

- Using RGB color triplets composed of 3 unsigned bytes, as opposed RGBA color quadruplets composed of 4 floating point.
+* Using RGB color triplets composed of 3 unsigned bytes, as opposed RGBA color quadruplets composed of 4 floating point.

- Using a half-float polar representation for surface normals to trim their size to just 8 bytes each, down from 24 bytes each.
+* Using a half-float polar representation for surface normals to trim their size to just 8 bytes each, down from 24 bytes each.
 Surface normals could have even been theoretically eliminated from the file format altogether, at the expense of slightly longer load times.